 On a daily basis, key delivery and support processes help meet key performance requirements.
-These include the county planning process, as based on the state strategic plan and guided by customer input.
+These include the state strategic plan, as guided by customer input.
 The department sees these processes as intertwined and ongoing.
-The CCR process also ensures that providers are adhering to a range of performance indicators and measures, including the contractual "Goals of Effectiveness" and the NOMs client outcomes.
-The provider committee structure is again key to the success of these processes.
+The Coordinated County Review process also ensures that providers are adhering to a range of performance indicators and measures, including the contractual "Goals of Effectiveness" and the National Outcome Measures - an agency core competency.
 Standing and issue-specific committees meet on a monthly basis that allows an opportunity for problem resolution and to gain feedback.
 Financial Quarterly Meetings are an example of a key support process that provides opportunities to meet crucial financial performance requirements through focused presentations, discussions, and customer feedback.
 This creates value for the customer.